Undergraduate Students FAQs

 Q. Are there public TVs on campus?

-A. There are several public large screen TVs in major public areas on campus such as the Campus Center, Commuter/Grad Lounge, Glow Student Lounge and the Rosen Lobby.
+A. There are several public large screen TVs in major public areas on campus such as the Campus Center, Commuter/Grad Lounge, Glow Student Lounge and the Rosen Lobby and Dinning Hall.

 Q. What cable television service is provided for students?

 A. In residence hall rooms, each student is provided with Comcast cable television service with a full cable lineup.
 The complete channel listing is available on our MyLasell Technology page or the MyLasell smartphone app.
 To download these, visit the Technology for Students page previous to this one.

 Q. Can I bring my game console to campus?